 What is Page?

-The following chapters introduces the differences in detail,
+The following chapters introduce the differences between post and page in detail.

 Timely VS Timeless